India Government Releases New List of Regulated Medical Devices

 Device manufacturers are advised to conduct a careful review of the list (full document available at the bottom of the India page of the Asia Actual website) to confirm near term regulatory requirements for products marketed in India.

 Asia Actual is available to assist with device registration and independent license holding service.
-Please contact us with any questions or support requests.
+Contact Asia Actual with any questions or support requests.